JaredCorduan/CIPs/CIP-1694/README.md

 In the current scheme, governance actions are initiated by special transactions that require `Quorum-Many` authorizations from the governance keys (5 out of 7 on the Cardano mainnet)[^1].
-Fields in the transaction body provide details of the proposed governance action: either i) changing protocol parameter changes; or ii) initiating funds transfers.
+Fields in the transaction body provide details of the proposed governance action: either i) protocol parameter changes; or ii) initiating funds transfers.
-Each transaction can trigger precisely one kind of governance action.
-However, a single action can have more than one effect (e.g. changing two or more protocol parameters).
+Each transaction can trigger both kinds of governance actions, and a single action can have more than one effect (e.g. changing two or more protocol parameters).

 - Protocol parameter updates use [transaction field nº6](https://github.com/input-output-hk/cardano-ledger/blob/8884d921c8c3c6e216a659fca46caf729282058b/eras/babbage/test-suite/cddl-files/babbage.cddl#L56) of the transaction body.
 - Movements of the treasury and the reserves use [Move Instantaneous Rewards (abbrev.
 MIR) certificates](https://github.com/input-output-hk/cardano-ledger/blob/8884d921c8c3c6e216a659fca46caf729282058b/eras/babbage/test-suite/cddl-files/babbage.cddl#L180).